 - Clear - The most beautiful to-do list you’ve ever seen - clean and easy to use.

 - Action Method - When your projects seem overwhelming, let Action Method help you break tasks into actionable steps.

 - TurboScan - Make 2013 the year you go paper free, for real, by scanning all your documents.

 - Diigo - Online information management for the highlighter and sticky note type.

 - Popplet - Colorful mind mapping tool for getting all your concepts in order.

-- Wall Wisher - Web-wall for your to do lists - or just your virtual Justin Bieber posters.
+- Padlet - Web-wall for your to do lists - or just your virtual Justin Bieber posters.

 … build your personal learning network?